tczajka/sorting-searching/_posts/2021-07-18-roger-penrose-ai-skepticism.md

 can do many tasks well, human-level AI is not possible for fundamental reasons.
 Skeptics claim that computers can never be as smart, creative, generally intelligent as humans.

-Accomplished physicist Roger Penrose has been very outspoken about his AI skepticism.
+Accomplished mathematician and physicist Roger Penrose has been very outspoken about his AI skepticism.
 I once had the priviledge of attending a talk he gave on the subject.
 Here is a presentation he gave in 2020 with a very similar structure.